Senate Armed Services Committee To Remove Names Of Confederate Fighters From Military Assets

 Also opposing the move is President Donald Trump.
 As Military Times reported on Wednesday, Trump used Twitter to signal his opposition to the move.

 “These Monumental and very Powerful Bases have become part of a Great American Heritage, and a history of Winning, Victory, and Freedom… My Administration will not even consider the renaming of these Magnificent and Fabled Military Installations.
 Our history as the Greatest Nation in the World will not be tampered with.
-Respect our Military!,” he wrote.
+Respect our Military!” he wrote.